ROM-E/rom-e_android/README.md

 Then to sync up:

-repo sync (-c to sync only the current brunch and -j to according to your threads)
+repo sync (-c to sync only the current brunch and -j according to your threads)